Pre Vs. Post-Award Contract Management Solutions- Part 2 of 2

 More Approvers, More Reviewers, More Time Cost

 The more $100/hr approvers and reviewers needed to sign-off on and manage a contract, the more likely it is that the benefit of a complex contract life cycle management solution outweighs the cost and implementation time required for success on these systems.
-Generally, companies looking for full CLM solutions are looking for:
+Generally, companies looking for full CLM software are looking for:

 -Contract authoring and editing